aadroher/pingpong/README.md

 #### EN

-**ping~pong** is a example application for the secondary education textbook _Tecnologías de la Información y la Comunicación II_, whose publication is still pending.
+**ping~pong** is an example application for the secondary education textbook _Tecnologías de la Información y la Comunicación II_, whose publication is still pending.